-Pregnancy brings with it a large number of experiences and symptoms that can feel unusual.
+Being pregnant brings with it a large number of experiences and symptoms that can feel unusual.
 For the most part, they are completely normal.
-However, you should be aware of some of the warning signs that mean you need to contact your midwife or GP.
+However, you should be aware of some of the more severe pregnancy symptoms that mean you need to contact your midwife or GP.

 Abdominal pain can be caused by trapped wind, indigestion, heartburn or ligament strain.
 If you also experience:

 - severe pain in the upper right abdomen, especially if you also have headache or swelling and/or

 - bleeding, with or without tight feeling abdomen,

 - early on when you are pregnant; around the time you would have had a period (usually this is slight)